 I've been preparing more and more vegetarian salads and to be honest, I don't miss the meat.
 Salads like this Honeycrisp apple pomegranate salad that are loaded on ingredients not only taste amazing, they keep you satisfied.

 Let's start by roasting the sweet potatoes.
-I used an Asian sweet potato but the reddish sweet potatoes are also great for this salad.
 Peel, cube, and toss the sweet potatoes in oil, cinnamon, salt, and pepper.
 Roast for about 20-25 minutes or until golden brown and tender.
 Remove the sweet potatoes and reduce the oven to 350 degrees F.

 Next, make the smoky pepitas.
 Pepitas or pumpkin seeds are a great source of magnesium and just overall great for you.
 We're going to season the seeds with cinnamon, chili powder, and honey to give it a nice smoky-sweet flavor and finish them in the oven.